 Even if you go the conservative route and invest your student loans into an online savings account at ING Direct, the rates can change.
 Interest rates always fluctuate.
 They go up and down.
 Is it worth investing your student loans for a small percentage?

-But that’s assuming you’ll never be tempted to touch the money or spend it on something.
+That’s assuming you’ll never be tempted to touch the money or spend it on something.
 You now have thousands of dollars available to you within a few clicks.
 What are the odds that you won’t want to touch this money when shit hits the fan?

 The process can also be mismanaged.
 I have no problem admitting that there are many people reading this that know 20 times more than I do about investing money.
 The problem is that the best of us mess up at times.